 (Tom also told me that I can measure things using measuring cups)

-If you were measuring many cups of liquid all put together, you might have to use quarts.
+To measure many cups of liquid all put together you can use quarts.

 A quart (qt) is the same thing as 4 cups or 2 pints.